CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 * We took the `Pima Indians Diabetes Dataset` and ran automated Automated Machine Learning for classification on it
 * We evaluated 25 algorithms and achieved an accuracy of ~77.9% (your accuracy might vary, since it is not necessarily deterministic)
 * We took the best performing model and deployed it to ACI (similar to challenge 3)
-* If we don't like the model yet, we could also start further experimentation by taking the best performing pre-processing & algorithm and use it as a starting point
+* If we don't like the model yet, we could start further experimentation by taking the best performing pre-processing & algorithm pipeline and use it as a starting point

+So far, we have focused on deploying models to Azure Container Instances, which is great for testing scenarios.
+For production grade deployments, we want to use Azure Kubernetes Service, which we'll do in the [fifth challenge](challenge_05.md).